 Coby hopes the startups will be able to help the retailer understand home automation technology, which is currently making waves in security, music and energy-efficiency.

 The five startups each received initial funding of £12,500 plus access to John Lewis proprietary technology, including platforms, data and APIs.
 After a 12-week incubation period, the JLab mentors will select a winning company, which will receive up to £100,000 in further investment and the chance to trial its system in-store.

 John Lewis is looking specifically for new technologies from startups that fit in with the retailer's customer values.

 But Coby said that although startups know about technology, they don’t know about retail.
 “We are not expecting something fully formed and perfect,” he said.
 “That’s why we want to bring the bits together.”

 And John Lewis is not the only retail incubator – recently, retail has been a key theme among the scores of incubators and accelerators that have emerged from London’s Tech City.

 Asos has teamed up with Microsoft’s Ventures startup programme, and even the FMCG brand Unilever has developed a platform, The Unilever Foundry, to find innovative startups.

-Meanwhile, a six-month programme to support innovation in the retail and consumer sectors is under way in a dedicated space at London Victoria, where investment hub TrueStart has partnered with Accenture to encourage the creation of products and solutions for the retail industry.
+Meanwhile, a six-month programme to support innovation in the retail and consumer sectors is under way in a dedicated space at London Victoria, where investment hub TrueStart has partnered with Accenture to encourage the of products and solutions for the retail industry.

 And last month, a selection of the UK’s most innovative retail technology startups were given a platform to pitch their ideas to investors and retailers at a Retail 20:20 event organised by accelerator Eccomplished and digital investment hub Haatch.